 If you’re ready to begin your journey towards healing and restoration, speak with a professional from the Burning Tree today.
 It’s never too late.

 Burning Tree provides programs specializing in long-term residential treatment for clients with a history of drug and alcohol relapse.
 Our long-term approach and extensive aftercare programs help clients break the cycle of relapse.
-Contact us for more information or visit the websites of our three locations: Renewal Lodge, which offers a 30-60 day treatment program, Burning Tree Ranch, which offers year-long treatment, and Burning Tree West, which offers treatment for adults aged 18 to 29 and helps them transition to college.
+Contact us for more information or visit the websites of our two locations: Renewal Lodge, which offers a 30-60 day treatment program, Burning Tree Ranch, which offers year-long treatment.